 Now descending a hill, continue hiking along the Logger Trail to cross another pipeline path and reach a large junction.

-.
+At the junction, look for the orange-blazed Lake Trail.
 Follow the orange-blazed trail to cross a bridge and head uphill, with the lake on your right side, to end near the parking lot where you started.